mikewojtyna/design-patterns/tasks/task-5.md

 Extract the responsibility of creating proposal processors from the fundraising service controller, so you can easily change the factory logic without affecting the clients.

 ### Solution
 As always, you can find the solution in the `solutions.crowdsorcery.task5` package.
-You can follow the `patterns.FactoryPattern` annotation.
+You can follow the `patterns.AbstractFactoryPattern` annotation.

 ## Discussion
 - How did the introduction of the factory affect the number of test cases that need to be verified when interacting with REST endpoint?